 Figure 4 shows the timeline for the program.
 It will be seen that, despite three months elapsed time, the total effort required from the intervener was only a total of two days, of which four hours were research interviews and not part of the intervention itself.
 So, including preparation, the total time spent by the intervener was less than two working days for each company.
-In terms of team effort, the approximate participant numbers and times involved were as shown in Table 3.
-There were no significant financial costs apart from travel costs for the researcher.
+In terms of team effort involved, the approximate participant numbers and times involved were as shown in Table 2.